Star Trek: First Contact (soundtrack)

 The music to the 1996 science fiction film Star Trek: First Contact is composed and conducted by Jerry Goldsmith, in his third Star Trek film after The Motion Picture (1979) and The Final Frontier (1989), and performed by the Hollywood Studio Symphony.
 The film, directed by Jonathan Frakes, is based on the television series The Next Generation and the eighth Star Trek film overall.
-Goldsmith composed and recorded most of the cues in a short span of time with assistance from his son Joel Goldsmith, who in-turn had written few cues and additional music based on his father's motifs.
+Goldsmith composed and recorded most of the cues in a short span of time with assistance from his son Joel Goldsmith, who in-turn had written a few cues and additional music based on his father's motifs.
 The score was released by GNP Crescendo Records on December 2, 1996.

 Production and composition

 Goldsmith wrote a main title that begins with Alexander Courage's Star Trek fanfare, a norm with Star Trek films.
 He composed a pastoral theme linked to humanity's hopeful first contact, consisting of a four-note motif, that he used The Final Frontier score.
 This motif is previously used in First Contact as a friendship theme and general thematic link.
 To represent Borg, he wrote a menacing march with the addition of synthesizers.
 Besides composing new music, Goldsmith used his main theme and the Klingon theme from The Motion Picture, the latter was used to represent Worf.

 Because of delays with Paramount's The Ghost and the Darkness, the already-short four-week production schedule was cut to just three weeks.
 While producer Rick Berman was concerned above the move, Goldsmith recruited his son Joel to assist him and complete the score in a short span of time.
 Joel provided additional music for the film, writing three cues based on his father's motifs and a total of 22 minutes of music he composed for the film.
 He used variations of Borg's and Klingon's theme as Worf fights hand-to-hand.
 When the Borg invade sickbay and the medical hologram distracts them, Joel wrote a cue that tuned strings and clarinet, resembling Aaron Copland's musical style, but the cue was unused.
 While Joel composed many of the film's action cues, his father contributed to the spacewalk and Phoenix flight sequences.
 During the fight on the deflector dish, Goldsmith used low-register electronics punctuated by stabs of violent, dissonant strings.

 The score was recorded at the Paramount Scoring Stage at Paramount Pictures Studios in Hollywood, Los Angeles from October 14–18, 1996.